Using the latest AI tech, CaseSnappy is your home for summaries of English legal cases and concepts that you can trust.

 But don't just take our word for it.
-We're already trusted by 20+ major university law societies.
-Have a look at some of our testimonials from happy users below...
+We're trusted by thousands of students and 45+ university law societies.
+Have a look at our testimonials from (just some of) our happy users below...

 CaseSnappy’s summaries are concise but they still provide me with all of the info I need.
 It’s a game-changer as a student - for cases and concepts.